lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The number of bits sent is the minimal size for coding all the possible indices.

+The first element in the list MUST be represented by index value 0, and successive elements in the list MUST have indices incremented by 1.

 ### LSB CDA

 The LSB action is used together with the "MSB(x)" MO to avoid sending the most significant part of the packet field if that part is already known by the receiving end.